nprime496/nprime/youtube/README.md

 # YOUTUBE

-This file show a collection of useful tools for specific tasks.
-Those tools were added there for a specific reason : their efficience, price or set of functionnalities.
+This file show a collection of interresting (for me) Youtube channels on specific topics.
-Each tool will have a brief description and a quick summary of their benefits if needed.
-The sections and subsections division is up to me and doesn't follow any logic else than my thoughts at the moment I created them.

 Ordering is not meaningful.